Best VPN services: Reviews and buying advice

 After the logging policies, you want to know how many servers the VPN offers and how many country connections it has.
 The number of servers provides an idea of how much load a VPN can take before slowing to a crawl due to overwhelming traffic.

 The country connections, meanwhile, matter most to those who want to spoof their location; however, non-spoofers should also make sure there are connections in their home country.
 If you live in Los Angeles, for example, and want access to American content, then you’ll need a VPN that provides U.S. connections.
-It won’t work to try and watch Amazon Prime Video over a Dutch VPN connection, because as far as Hulu’s concerned your computer is in the Netherlands.
+It won’t work to try and watch Amazon Prime Video over a Dutch VPN connection, because as far as Amazon’s concerned your computer is in the Netherlands.